liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 Liferay uses **Ehcache**, which has robust distributed caching support.
 This means that the cache can be distributed across multiple Liferay nodes running concurrently.
 Enabling this cache can increase performance dramatically.
-For example, say that two users are browsing the message boards.
+For example, suppose that two users are browsing the message boards.
 The first user clicks a thread to read it.
 Liferay must look up that thread from the database and format it for display in the browser.
 With a distributed Ehcache running, this thread is stored in a cache for quick retrieval, and that cache is then replicated to the other nodes in the cluster.
-Say then that the second user who is being served by another node in the cluster wants to read the same forum thread and clicks on it.
+Suppose then that the second user who is being served by another node in the cluster wants to read the same forum thread and clicks on it.
 This time, the data is retrieved more quickly.
 Because the thread is in the cache, no trip to the database is necessary.